Aboriginal and Torres Strait Islander cultural appreciation

 Identity

-Aboriginal and Torres Strait Islander peoples identify themselves with names from the specific region in Australia they have inhabited.
+Despite the similarities in culture and history, there are many different First Nations groups in Australia.
+First Nations peoples identify themselves with names from the specific region in Australia they have inhabited.

-Aboriginality is defined by relationships - not skin colour.
-Aboriginal and Torres Strait Islanders refer to their nation when identifying themselves: 'I am a Dharawal man' or 'I'm an Eora woman'.
+First Nations refer to their nation when identifying themselves: 'I am a Dharawal man' or 'I'm an Eora woman'.

-Today, an Aboriginal or Torres Strait Islander is defined as a person who:
+Today, a First Nations person is defined as a person who:

-• is of Aboriginal or Torres Strait Islander descent;
+• is of Aboriginal or Torres Strait Islander descent

-• is accepted as such by the community in which he (she) lives.
+• is accepted as such by the community in which he (she) lives

 Professor Larissa Behrendt.